penrose/penrose/packages/docs-site/blog/2023/06/13/staged-layout.md

   </div>
 </div>

+(Because of issues you'll read about soon, you may need to take a few clicks of the ↻ button to figure out what the diagram is about.)

 Conceptually, this diagram illustrates the _incenter_ $P$ of $\triangle JKL$, where $P$ is equidistant from the triangle's sides.
 The layout problem can be broken down into:

 - Lay out points $J$, $K$, and $L$ to form a [non-degenerate triangle](<https://en.wikipedia.org/wiki/Degeneracy_(mathematics)#Triangle>).